sw00/ephemeral/README.md

 This handy bash script is included to help you upload your function code to Lambda.
 It requires [AWS Command Line Interface](https://aws.amazon.com/cli/).
 To set up, do `pip install awscli` and follow these instructions for [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+# Running outside of lambda

+If you want to run ephemeral outside of lamda, then you can use the `--plain` command line argument in order to execute it as a plain old application.

 # License
 Copyright (C) 2018-2019 Victoria Drake